fitztrev/rosen-score/CONTRIBUTING.md

 1. Add possible trophies for consideration (but it will depend on what the games look like):
     1. "Windmill" trophy
+    1. Knight promotion fork
+        - Promote to knight, fork K+Q
     1. Pork / Pork Dork (https://www.youtube.com/watch?v=H1_GSx8jPG8)
-    1. "Setup for the next game" trophy - 1st rank is restored late in the game?
+    1. Your opponent had N mate-in-one's throughout the game but you end up winning?
     1. In the final position, you have N number of mate-in-one's available?
-    1. Your opponent had N mate-in-one's throughout the game but you end up winning?
     1. Double pawn diamond
     1. Ideas from Chess Compositions:
         1. Pachman mate? https://chess.stackexchange.com/questions/39656/shortest-game-to-elegant-mate